moby/moby/docs/sources/use/basics.rst

 <searching_central_index>` and download it from the top-level Central
 Repository to a local image cache.

 ..
 NOTE:: When the image has successfully downloaded, you will see a 12 character hash ``539c0211cd76: Download complete`` which is the short form of the image ID.
 These short image IDs are the first 12 characters of the full image ID - which can be found using ``docker inspect`` or ``docker images -notrunc=true``

-.. _dockergroup:

 Running an interactive shell
 ----------------------------